 \section{Experiments}

-\rqw{ \agp{We start our experiments by rendering synthetic images from PartNet-Mobility dataset~\cite{Xiang_2020_SAPIEN} with diverse articulation states, enabling us to obtain sufficient annotations for training 2D segmentation networks and support transfer learning applications.} The synthetic dataset contains $\sim$32K images, evenly distributed across categories, and randomly partitioned into training (90\%) and test sets (10\%).
+\rqw{ \agp{We start our experiments by rendering synthetic images from the PartNet-Mobility dataset~\cite{Xiang_2020_SAPIEN} with diverse articulation states, enabling us to obtain sufficient annotations for training 2D segmentation networks and support transfer learning applications.} The synthetic dataset contains $\sim$32K images, evenly distributed across categories, and randomly partitioned into training (90\%) and test sets (10\%).

-We implement our network in PyTorch on two NVIDIA Titan RTX GPUs. \agp{All images are resized to 256$\times$256 for training.} During pre-training on the PartNet-Mobility dataset, we use the Adam optimizer with an initial learning rate (\emph{lr}) of 2.5$e$-4, reducing it by a factor of $\gamma=$0.1 at 1K and 1.5K epochs separately over a total of 2K epochs.
+We implement our network in PyTorch on two NVIDIA Titan RTX GPUs. \agp{All images are resized to 256$\times$256 for training.} For pre-training on PartNet-Mobility, we use the Adam optimizer with an initial learning rate (\emph{lr}) of 2.5$e$-4, reducing it by $\gamma=0.1$ at 1K and 1.5K epochs separately over a total of 2K epochs.
 When fine-tuning on real images, we use the same \emph{lr} and $\gamma$ at 3.5K and 4K epochs over a total of 4.5K epochs.